Self-driving car startup co-founded by Kiwi raises US$200m

 Christchurch-raised Kendall - a Christ's College old boy - went to Auckland University, where he graduated with an honours degree in Mechatronics Engineering after skipping the first year.

-He then won a Woolf Fisher Scholar research fellowship to Trinity College, Cambridge, where he completed a doctorate in deep learning, computer vision and robotics in 2017 - the same year he co-founded Wayve, where today he servers as CEO (and the Herald understands he is a substantial shareholder).
+He then won a Woolf Fisher Scholar research fellowship to Trinity College, Cambridge, where he completed a doctorate in deep learning, computer vision and robotics in 2017 - the same year he co-founded Wayve, where today he servers as CEO (and the Herald understands he is a substantial shareholder; fellow founder and Cambridge researcher Amar Shah left the firm in late 2020).

 As a side-gig, he served as a scientific advisor to London-based AI startup Scape Technologies, a maker of "city-scale localisation with computer vision" 3D mapping technology that was acquired by Facebook for a reported US$40m in late 2019.